 - Online Spending

 For online spending, transfer the money from your checking account to your online spending envelope.
-Do you shop online with a credit card?
-Debitize will automatically withdraw the cash from your bank account.
-It’ll put the money toward your credit card balance.

 Every person has a different financial situation.
 This means you can add additional envelope categories from the ones I mentioned above.
 Some of these categories might include charity or auto maintenance.
 Or you can make envelopes for large savings goals.
 Think a family vacation or a replacement vehicle.

 Read our tips to help you determine your budget percentages.

 You might make envelopes for the following categories:

 - Taxes (Unless you’re self-employed and don’t pay in during the calendar year)

 Isn’t it Dangerous to Carry That Much Cash Around?

 To minimize risk, we keep our cash envelopes at home.
 We bring them with us if we know we’re going to need them on a given day.
 Or we take a small amount out of an envelope if we know we’re going to spend in that category.
 No rule says you’ve got to carry all of your cash around.
 Just because you have it doesn’t mean you need to carry it.